UCSC Entrepreneurs Supported by CITRIS and the Banatao Institute

 Even prior to the launch of the Tech for Social Good program on campus a number of UC Santa Cruz students have successfully participated in the Foundry program, and the center anticipates this increasing with the earlier stage support the new program offers.

-Here are three UCSC student-helmed companies that got started via CITRIS Foundry:
+Here are two UCSC student-helmed companies that got started via CITRIS Foundry:

 Description: Aether’s mission is to catalyze a new industrial revolution by fundamentally changing the paradigm of biological engineering to answer humanity’s most pressing challenge – creating a future of plenty for billions of humans.
 They are combining the highest throughput robotic laboratory in history with cutting edge deep learning algorithms to search biological space, delivering engineered enzymes for totally novel functionality faster than ever before possible.
 By focusing on the core problem, synthesizing new and existing chemicals, their system delivers technology that integrates into existing production pipelines, and minimizes time to market, creating a future of advanced molecular design without environmental degradation.

 UCSC Founders: Pavle Jeremic, Chase Armer (no longer with company), Hannah Meyers (no longer with company).

 Year in Foundry: Spring 2017

 Description: Unnatural Products is a drug discovery platform company accelerating early stage drug discovery of macrocyclic peptide therapeutics.
 They are leveraging massively parallel synthesis techniques with data driven algorithmic design to create intelligent, focused collections of compounds for discovery and rapid optimization of initial hits into pre-clinical lead compounds.

 UCSC Founders: Cameron Pye, Josh Schwochert